 Garrett Dash Nelson

-Garrett Dash Nelson is a fellow in the Department of Geography and Society of Fellows at Dartmouth College.
-He studies how communities, polities, economic systems, and ecosystems cohere together into the geographic objects called places.
-His dissertation, “A Place Altogether: Planning and the Search for the Unit Landscape,” won the John Reps Prize for the best dissertation in planning history, and his research on commuter megaregions won the Sir Peter Hall award from the Royal Town Planning Institute.
-He teaches landscape studies and critical mapping.
+Garrett Dash Nelson is president and head curator at the Leventhal Map and Education Center at the Boston Public Library, and a contributing writer for Places.
+He studies how communities, polities, economic systems, and ecosystems cohere together into distinct geographic entities called places.
+He has a Ph.D. in geography from the University of Wisconsin-Madison, where his dissertation, “A Place Altogether: Planning and the Search for the Unit Landscape,” won the John Reps Prize for the best dissertation in planning history.
+His research on commuter megaregions won the Sir Peter Hall award from the Royal Town Planning Institute.